 Back in 1968, our family founded Industrial Webbing Corporation, a small wholesale distributor of woven and braided narrow fabrics and trim.
 Over the years and with a lot of hard work, we branched out to include a full line of VELCRO® Brand Fasteners, elastic and non-elastic cord, and plastic and metal hardware.
 Then we expanded even further to offer specialty trims such as cloth knot buttons and apron ties, as well as foam rubber and fabrication equipment.
-In 2006, we decided to make our partnership with VELCRO USA, Inc. the main focus of our work.
-As a result, we are now one of the largest authorized VELCRO® Preferred Converters and Distributors in the United States.
+In 2006, we decided to make our partnership with Velcro USA Inc. the main focus of our work.
+As a result, we are now the largest authorized Velcro USA Inc. Preferred Converters and Distributors in the United States.
 We pride ourselves on providing a full line of VELCRO® Brand Fasteners and stocking these products in large volume for prompt delivery to you.
 As a Preferred Converter of VELCRO® Brand Fasteners, we can quickly address all your needs right from our own fully equipped facility, including:

 ● Custom strapping